clojurewerkz/neocons.docs/articles/traversing.md

 ## What version of Neocons does this guide cover?

-This guide covers Neocons 1.1.x.
+This guide covers Neocons 2.0 (including preview releases).

 ## Overview